Azure/azure-osconfig/docs/architecture.md

 ## 3.1.
 Introduction

-The OSConfig agent is a thin client running as a daemon (Linux background service) and implements several adapters: a watcher for the Reported Configuration/Desired Configuration (RC/DC), a watcher for GitOps and a PnP agent for [IoT Hub](https://learn.microsoft.com/en-us/azure/iot-hub/).
+The OSConfig Agent is a thin client running as a daemon (Linux background service) and it's implementing the following adapters: a Watcher for the Reported Configuration/Desired Configuration (RC/DC), a Watcher for GitOps and a PnP Agent for [IoT Hub](https://learn.microsoft.com/en-us/azure/iot-hub/).

-The agent communicates with the OSConfig Management Platform over the Management Platform Interface (MPI) IPC REST API.
+The Agent communicates with the OSConfig Management Platform over the Management Platform Interface (MPI) REST API.

 <img src="assets/agent.png" alt="OSConfig Agent" width=50%/>

-The agent is completely decoupled from the platform and the modules.
-A new module can be installed, and, optionally, PnP interface(s) published as part of the OSConfig Model and that will be enough to make OSConfig use the respective module, without the need to recompile the agent or the platform.
+The Agent is completely decoupled from the Platform and the Modules.
+A new Module can be installed, and, optionally, PnP interface(s) published as part of the OSConfig Model and that will be enough to make OSConfig use it, without the need to recompile the Agent or the Platform.

 ## 3.2.
 RC/DC Watcher

-The RC/DC Watcher monitors the Desired Configuration (DC) file and acts on detected file changes by making MpiSetDesired calls to the Management Platform.
-The Watcher also makes MpiGetReported calls to the Management Platform and writes the reported configuration to the Reported Configuration (RC) file.
+The RC/DC Watcher monitors the Desired Configuration (DC) file and acts on file changes detected there by making MpiSetDesired calls to the Management Platform.
+The Watcher also makes periodic MpiGetReported calls to the Management Platform, updating the Reported Configuration (RC) file.

 The RC/DC files are written in JSON and follow the [MIM schema](../src/modules/schema/mim.schema.json).